Use API Keys to Control Access in Confluent Cloud¶

 Each API key is associated with a specific service account or user account.
 The limit on the number of API keys that can be associated with user or service accounts is specified in Service Quotas for Confluent Cloud.

-- A best practice is to create a separate service accounts associated with an API keys for each applications or use case.
+- A best practice is to create separate service accounts associated with an API keys for each applications or use case.

 - Restrict access to an application that uses an API key associated with